-Join us on Saturday, June 3 at 11:00 AM, on an Inaugural Walk along our new Railway Heritage Walkway, starting at the caboose in Railway Park.
-The Railway Heritage Walkway is a series of twelve informative signs at historic spots along the former trackbed through the village, from the site of the old Road 38 railway overpass, to the “Wye” south of the causeway (where trains could do a three-point turn.)
+On Saturday, June 3, 2017, our new Railway Heritage Walkway was opened.
+The tour consists of twelve informative signs at historic spots along the former trackbed through the village, from the site of the old Road 38 railway overpass, to the “Wye” south of the causeway.

 Enjoy a history of the caboose and learn about the railway heritage of Central Frontenac.